pagemachine/renovate-config/README.md

       "labels": [
         "typo3"
       ],
+      "prPriority": 5,
       "extends": [
         ":disableMajorUpdates"
       ]
     }
 ```

 This rule groups [all TYPO3 packages](https://github.com/orgs/TYPO3-CMS/repositories) into a single update.
 Technically all TYPO3 packages must be updated at once since all depend on each other with the same version.

+A label is added to update PRs for easier identification across projects.

+The priority is raised over other updates to `5` (arbitrary, higher than the default `0`).

-Also major TYPO3 updates (e.g. from v9 to v10) will not be suggested.
+Major TYPO3 updates (e.g. from v9 to v10) will not be suggested.
 These basically always need proper preparation and migration as well as other package updates.

 ## TYPO3 Extension preset